Climate-Emergency-Software-Alliance/cognicity-docs/docs/deployment.md

-## Deploying a new country to petabencana
+## Deploying a new country to cognicity

 Petabencana uses AWS for deploying the services all the services are currently deployed in Singapore region :